In this lesson, you will learn how to use telehealth to educate patients. Specifically, this lesson will cover:

 - Khuc et al. (2020) describe the use of telehealth-based colonoscopy education for colonoscopy preparation in a veteran population.
 They demonstrated increased patient attendance to colonoscopy preparation training without negatively affecting the quality of the colonoscopy preparation for those patients.

-- Whitehouse (2019) reported that telehealth has successfully been used to educate seniors about managing their diabetes.
-Shwar et al. (2020) reported another case study with the successful implementation of a multi-disciplinary approach for family telehealth education for a child with new-onset diabetes.
+- Telehealth has successfully been used to educate seniors about managing their diabetes (Whitehouse, CR 2019).
+Another case study reported the successful implementation of a multi-disciplinary approach for family telehealth education for a child with new-onset diabetes (Shwar, RS, et al., 2020).

 While research has demonstrated many successes with implementing education via telehealth, there are some common questions that have emerged: